-When properly maintained, solar array fires are extremely rare.
+When properly maintained, array fires are extremely rare.
 In our 11+ years, none of our customers has ever experienced a fire caused by a solar array.
 If you feel you might need maintenance on your solar system, give us a call.

 Solar works, but not all arrays are created equal.
 Quality product, superior engineering and expert installation makes a difference in output, maintenance issues and system longevity.

-During our 11 years in business, we have never installed a solar module from a company that went bankrupt nor, have we installed any Chinese-made modules and we have only installed modules from companies that have been around longer than the 25-year warranty they give.
+During our 11 years in business, we have never installed a module from a company that went bankrupt nor, have we installed any Chinese-made modules and we have only installed modules from companies that have been around longer than the 25-year warranty they give.
 We use only the best products from proven manufacturers and we are always personally involved and emotional invested in every step in the process of each installation.